 So now, you can proceed to create QR Codes in bulk.

 In this article, we will use QR Batch for demo purposes.
 Here are some steps that you need to follow:

 Go to QR Batch.
 Here, click on ‘Sign up’ from the top navigation bar to create an account.
 Note that signing up for an account is free and necessary to start generating QR Codes.

-Once logged in, choose the category of Random QR Code.
+Once done, choose the category of Random QR Code.